26 May 2020

 A new Coronavirus Business Interruption Loan Scheme, delivered by the British Business Bank, will enable businesses to apply for a loan of up to £5 million, with the government covering up to 80% of any losses with no fees.
 Businesses can access the first 12 months of that finance interest-free.
 The government will cover the first 12 months of interest payments.

-On 17 March, the NI Finance Minister announced an emergency £100 million rates package to assist Northern Ireland businesses impacted by COVID-19.
+Business rates support has been announced to assist Northern Ireland businesses impacted by COVID-19.

 For more information, see COVID-19: Emergency rates package for businesses.